Here are the projects Howard Lorber’s Vector Group is backing

 Vector’s largest investments are done in partnership with Lorber’s longtime pal Steve Witkoff.
-Vector has invested almost $16 million in Witkoff’s 10 Madison Square West; $17.38 million in 701 Seventh Avenue; $25.7 million in 111 Murray Street; $27.7 million in the Park Lane Hotel; and $19.3 million in the Edition West Hollywood in L.A.
+Vector has invested about $5.5 million in Witkoff’s 10 Madison Square West; $17.38 million in 701 Seventh Avenue; $25.7 million in 111 Murray Street; $27.7 million in the Park Lane Hotel; and $19.3 million in the Edition West Hollywood in L.A.

 “There’s only upside to having Howard as a partner,” Witkoff said.
 “He is one of my closest personal friends, not just a guy who wrote a check.”
 Witkoff added that he and Lorber typically put in equal amounts of capital into deals, and that Lorber’s control of Elliman gives the developers a better sense of how to price product and a better understanding of sales velocity.

 The company also plowed significant equity into projects headed by Ziel Feldman’s HFZ Capital Group, including a $17 million investment into 76 Eleventh Avenue, HFZ’s mammoth condo project in West Chelsea; $13.5 million into a Tribeca condo project at 11 Beach Street; and $3.3 million into the Marquand at 11 East 68th Street.

 Vector also has $8 million in 125 Greenwich Street, Bizzi & Partners’ condo project in the Financial District.
 The partners are looking to close on a construction loan from United Overseas Bank of Singapore, said to be in the range of $500 million.